BioShock 2: Minerva's Den: Development

 Contrasting the long development and narrative of the main game with those of Minerva's Den, Gaynor said that he enjoyed the opportunity to tell a shorter story where players understood the characters.
 According to Gaynor:

 We could take the themes of BioShock that are native to Rapture and make them relevant to the specific fiction of Minerva's Den.
 When you have a super computer that can do a million calculations a second, how does that fit into the ideas of free will and predestination and fate, and choice, that BioShock is built on?

 Gaynor wanted to adapt the grand themes of BioShock to tell a different story about loss and changing the past that focused on a single character, Porter, who forms the "heart" of the game.
 Gaynor felt the final gameplay sequence, in which the player walks through Porter's living space, was important to give players time to reflect on the character's journey.
 He resisted calls to make the interesting environment a place for combat.

-To prevent players of BioShock 2 from feeling Minerva's Den's gameplay was repetitive, 2K Marine tried to present a different experience within the narrative's constraints.
+To prevent players of BioShock 2 from feeling Minerva's Den's gameplay was repetitive, 2K Marin tried to present a different experience within the narrative's constraints.
 Shadowy level design and more dangerous enemies were crafted to give a subtle survival horror feel; the team also adjusted the order in which players receive equipment and plasmids to encourage them to interact with the environment, rather than simply using aggression.

 Release

 Minerva's Den was announced as the final piece of BioShock 2 DLC in August 2010.
 Minerva's Den is the only expansion for the game to offer new single-player experiences.
 The DLC was released on August 31 for PlayStation 3 and Xbox 360 consoles, with minimal promotion.
 Initially, there were no plans to release Minerva's Den and other BioShock 2 DLC for personal computers (PCs) but 2K later resumed development of the PC ports, and Minerva's Den was released for Microsoft Windows in 2011 and for OS X in 2015.

 With the closure of the Games for Windows Live Marketplace in August 2013, BioShock 2 and all of its DLC was released on Steam in October 2013.
 The game was updated to support Steam achievements, Big Picture mode, and controllers.
 Minerva's Den was free for players who owned BioShock 2 before the update.
 In January 2013, Minerva's Den and the rest of BioShock 2 were rereleased in a bundle with BioShock as BioShock: Ultimate Rapture Edition.
-Minerva's Den was also included in the remastered 2016 BioShock compilation BioShock: The Collection, which has been released for Windows, PlayStation 4, Xbox One, and Nintendo Switch.
+Minerva's Den was also included in the remastered 2016 BioShock compilation BioShock: The Collection, which has been released for Windows, PlayStation 4, Xbox One and Nintendo Switch.